haziq-exe/ERGO/README.md

   <img src="READMEimg/Representative_Diagram.png" alt="ERGO Diagram" width="600"/>
 </p>

-This repository accompanies the paper **"ERGO: Entropy-guided Resetting for Generation Optimization in Multi-turn Language Models"** (under review at INTERPLAY 25' @ COLM 2025).
+This repository accompanies the paper **"ERGO: Entropy-guided Resetting for Generation Optimization in Multi-turn Language Models"**.
 It contains all code necessary to replicate our experiments and evaluate ERGO’s performance across a suite of multi-turn generation tasks.

 ## Overview